FIREPLACE ASHES, 16 GREAT WAYS TO DISPOSE OF THEM

 Fireplace Ashes can be used in many ways like cleaning fireplace glass doors, melting ice, garden fertilizer, polishing metal, and so much more so continue reading to see how you can put your wood ashes to work for you.

-We can all agree that the heat and enjoyment your family receives from a wood-burning fireplace or wood stove is fantastic and well worth the effort of cutting splitting and stacking that wood each year, also who can forget the cozy ambiance that it creates in every home, from the firers you have ashes are always left behind.
+We can all agree that the heat and enjoyment your family receives from a wood-burning fireplace or wood stove is fantastic and well worth the effort of cutting splitting and stacking that wood each year, who can forget the cozy ambiance that it creates in every home, from the firers you have ashes are always left behind.

 Years ago people heated their homes with fireplaces and it was common to clean the ashes out of the firebox regularly but in modern times people have fires in a fireplace for ambiance and people who use wood-burning stoves use them for heat first and ambiance second, most people only clean out their fireplace when they need to and that’s perfectly fine but we still need to know what to do with those ashes.